Publication Ethics

 CORRECTIONS IN PUBLISHED ARTICLES

-An author name change after publication is discouraged but will be made to the article and any citing articles published by UPJOHNS without requiring documentation, a corrigendum notice, or informing any other authors, following a request to the journal.
+An author name change after publication is discouraged but will be made to the article / articles published by UPJOHNS, following a request to the journal.

 UPJOHNS ADVERTISING POLICY